Skip to main content Skip to footer

 Country Risk Analysis of Colombia

-Another risk linked to the limited export base is the country’s relatively large external debt.
-These risks are counterbalanced in part by the country’s floating exchange rate regime and strong buffers in the form of international reserves supported by a standing credit facility with the IMF which reduces the liquidity risk and risks linked to negative temporary current account shocks.
+However, these risks are offset by foreign direct investment, the country’s floating exchange rate regime, and healthy buffers in the form of foreign exchange reserves.
+Colombia also has a standing credit facility with the International Monetary Fund (IMF), which reduces liquidity risk and mitigates risks associated with current account shocks.

 Business environment

-The banking regulatory framework is relatively well-developed, even if there is room for improvement, for example in capital adequacy rules and in the definition of Tier 1 capital.
-The central government is also considered to be reliable in terms of its willingness and capacity to provide support for banks in difficulty.
-This was most recently manifested during the pandemic, when the central bank, among other measures, maintained liquidity levels in the financial system and supported continued lending to the SME sector.
+The regulatory framework for banking is relatively well-developed, though there is room for improvement, such as in capital adequacy rules and the definition of core capital.
+The state is considered reliable regarding its willingness and capacity to support banks in distress.
+This was demonstrated most recently during the pandemic when the central bank maintained liquidity levels within the financial system and supported continued lending to the SME sector.

 EKN’s policy

-EKN has placed Colombia in country risk category 4 (out of 0 to 7) since 2006.
-Usual risk assessment applies to transactions with the treasury, other public sector buyers, banks and companies.
-This means that there are no predetermined limitations in the issuance of guarantees and that the transactions are assessed on their own merits without any specific requirements or preconditions.
+EKN has classified Colombia in country risk category 4 (on a scale from 0 to 7) since 2006.
+Standard risk assessment applies to transactions with the Ministry of Finance, other public buyers, banks, and companies.
+This means that there are no predefined restrictions on guarantees, and transactions are evaluated on their own merits without specific requirements or conditions.

 EKN’s commitment and experience

-Colombia is one of EKN’s largest markets in Latin America.
-The guarantees are mainly concentrated to urban bus projects in some of the country’s major cities and the transport sector at large.
-In addition to this, there is also an exposure to a major utility plant.
-The remaining exposure comes from the mining sector and the pulp & paper industry.
+Colombia is one of EKN’s larger markets in Latin America.
+Guarantees are primarily focused on city bus projects in several of the country’s major cities and the transport sector more broadly.
+In addition, there is also exposure to a large power project.
+Remaining commitments are linked to the mining sector and the pulp and paper industry.

-Over the past five years EKN has issued guarantees in an average of 35 transactions per year.
-Overall, payment experiences are good, but arrears in payment related to transactions linked to municipal sector buyers have arisen.
+Over the past five years, EKN has issued guarantees in an average of 35 transactions per year.
+Overall, payment experience has been positive, although delays have historically occurred in transactions involving municipal buyers.

 Learn more about exporting to Colombia